geoserver/geoserver/doc/en/user/source/community/params-extractor/index.rst

    * - ``Combine``
      - Defines how to combine parameter existing value ($1 existing value, $2 new value), by default the value is overridden
      - No
+   * - ``Repeat``
+     - If defined, Combine is applied not only once, but for every layer included in the LAYERS parameter, this allows filling parameters that require a value for each layer (e.g. STYLES or CQL_FILTER)
+     - No

 For commodity is also possible when defining this type of rules to configure that an existing parameter in the URL should be echoed to a get capabilities result.